CompuTec/computec-docs/processforce_versioned_docs/version-2.0/support-procedure/logging.md

 # Logging

-You may be asked to send ProcessForce log files during the support procedure.
+You may be asked to send CompuTec ProcessForce log files during the support procedure.
 Adding them to a support ticket (even without the request) may speed up the support procedure.
 On this page, you can find out where to find the files.

 ---

 ## Log files directories

-### ProcessForce
+### CompuTec ProcessForce

-The ProcessForce log files are kept in the following location: `C:\ProgramData\CompuTec\ProcessForce\Logs`.
+The CompuTec ProcessForce log files are kept in the following location: `C:\ProgramData\CompuTec\ProcessForce\Logs`.

 Choose the file that is related by time and date to the issue you are reporting: